How, where to bet on the 2026 Indy 500: Best betting apps, sportsbook promos for Indianapolis 500 on Sunday

 Indy 500 betting preview

-The 110th running of the Indy 500 features a field stacked with talented drivers who are competing for a spot in the history books.
-Palou is the defending champion and secured pole position, giving him an excellent opportunity to become the fourth driver to win this race in back-to-back years.
-He is the +250 favorite in the Indy 500 odds.
+Starting position is one of the most pivotal aspects of the Indy 500.
+Not only have 19 of 109 winners come from the pole, but 46 of the winners have come from the front row.
+Palou is the defending champion and polesitter, which is why he is the +250 favorite in the Indy 500 odds.

-Bettors can also take a less aggressive approach and wager on Palou to place (finish first or second) at +145 or show (finish top three) at -125.
-Alexander Rossi and David Malukas compete the front row of the Indy 500 starting grid.
-Malukas is +800 in the Indianapolis 500 odds, while Rossi is +900.
+He is joined on the front row by Alexander Rossi and David Malukas.
+Rossi is +900 in the Indianapolis 500 odds, with Malukas slightly shorter at +800.
+An additional 21 drivers have been victorious from the second row, which features Felix Rosenqvist (12-1), Santino Ferrucci (11-1) and Pato O'Ward (+600) this year.

-Katherine Legge is attempting "The Double" by racing in both the Indy 500 and NASCAR's Coca-Cola 600 on Sunday.
-Legge is a 300-1 longshot to win the Indy 500 and 1000-1 to win the Coca-Cola 600.
+Rossi and O'Ward have to use backup cars after a crash in practice on Monday, but they get to keep their starting positions.
+Conor Daly is third on the odds board at +700, while Katherine Legge (300-1) is attempting 'The Double.'
+She will race in the Indy 500 before traveling to Charlotte for the NASCAR Coca-Cola 600 on Sunday night.
 Bet on the Indy 500 at DraftKings Sportsbook, where you can get $100 in bonus bets instantly after a $5 wager:

 Responsible gaming